 b) is experiencing, or at risk of, neglect or physical, mental or emotional harm, and

-c) as a result of those needs is unable to protect himself or herself against the neglect or harm or the risk of it.
+c) as a result of those needs is unable to protect himself or herself against the neglect or harm or the

 Fred.
 Olsen Travel Ltd is a data controller.
 We collect and process data for a number of purposes outlined in this Notice.
 If you ever need to contact us you can by using the details below: